shaquillo/blog_articles/index.md

 ---
-title: "Welcome to my blog - CYOS"
+title: "Blog - CYOS"
 ---

+## Making tests
+Automating tests in an application is very important